Khyenle

 Creative Director

-Dawa Drolma grow up in in Dzongsar.
-She finished her undergraduate in Business in U.S.A.
-She is passionate about Tibetan art and craft with many years of experience in Tibetan arts and crafts research and facilitating networks for Tibetan artisan businesses.
-People know her as Photographer, Filmmaker with more than 6 international awards.
-"I want to make sure every Khyenle artisan's dream come true through Khyenle's mission."
+Dawa Drolma grew up in Dzongsar.
+She completed her undergraduate degree in Business in the U.S.A.
+She is passionate about Tibetan arts and crafts, with many years of experience in research and facilitating networks for Tibetan artisan businesses.

 Bujie